manishgupta416/task-board/README.md

 - User can create new task.
 - User can edit existing task.
 - User can delete task.
-- User can drag and drop task anywhere .
+- Drag and Drop tasks anywhere into different stages (Ready, In Progress, Testing, Done).
 - User can see visual metrics bar chart of each group ( like total number of task in that group, total no of high, medium and low priority task and total effort spent in that group).
 - Search functionality is implemented user can find task by task name.
 - User can Filter task by priority and assignee.